Space Shuttle Landing Simulator

 Detailed Description

-• Your visitor sits in an accurate recreation of the commander’s station on the shuttle flight deck.
+• Your visitor sits in an accurate recreation of the shuttle flight deck.

-• Aspiring astronauts undergo a brief flight instruction session, then guide the shuttle on its approach and landing at the 15,000 foot-long Shuttle Landing Facility runway at the Kennedy Space Center.
+• Aspiring astronauts undergo a brief flight instruction session, then guide the shuttle on its approach and landing at the 15,000 foot-long Shuttle Landing Facility runway at the Kennedy Space Center, or at Edwards Air Force Base in California.

 • From training through landing the experience lasts about five minutes.

-• The simulator integrates the popular Space Shuttle Landing Simulator software by Binary Star Ltd.
+• The simulator integrates the popular Discovery Final Approach software by Binary Star Ltd.

 • The experience is brimming with the sights and sounds astronauts experience.

-• On a cockpit window monitor, visitors see the rapidly approaching terrain as the shuttle gets closer and closer to touchdown at the KSC.
+• On a cockpit window monitor, visitors see the rapidly approaching terrain as the shuttle gets closer and closer to touchdown.

 • The voice of Mission Control feeds the “pilot” information based on actual flight conditions.